LAST UPDATED SEPTEMBER 16, 2020

 Food and beverage: Refreshments are sealed and single-serve.
 There is one service per flight, but passengers may request additional service.

-Supplies: A free kit provided to passengers includes a "single-use face mask, disposable gloves (non-latex) and two sanitizing wipes."
+Supplies: A free kit provided to passengers includes a "single-use face mask and two sanitizing wipes."

 Masks: The airline's official guidance: "Be sure your face covering is on before you board the plane and wear it during your flight."
-There are reports the airline is not enforcing the use of masks during fights, but the airline claims passengers "may be denied boarding and future travel on American" if they refuse to wear one.
+Earlier in the pandemic, there were reports the airline was not enforcing the use of masks during fights, but the airline now claims passengers "may be denied boarding and future travel on American" if they refuse to wear one.
+"You can briefly take your face covering off to eat or drink, but you must put it back on when you’re done."
 American will not promise it can always supply passengers with masks.

 Middle seats: American Airlines will not promise to leave them empty.
 As of July 1, American Airlines is booking its cabins to full capacity.
 If a flight is full, the airline claims it will give passengers the opportunity to book another flight without an extra fee.